forcepusher/Relay/README.md

 Yes, it actually serializes your game state to JSON so you can easily spot bugs.
 That is the core difference for improving your debugging experience.

-LLMs can't write OOP like this, but boilerplate code abd tests were AI-assisted.
+Library boilerplate code abd tests were AI-assisted, LLMs can't write OOP code like this anyway.
 And as always - beware it's all code.
 No drag and drop crap planned.